Wearing pride: Centuries-old Chinese fashion is making a comeback

-Credit: Illustrration by Jonny Wan
+Credit: Illustration by Jonny Wan

 Wearing pride: Centuries-old Chinese fashion is making a comeback